msaifee786/low_vision_retargeting/README.md

 The script will run and will output the retargeted video "retargeted_<input_video_file_name>.avi" in MJPEG format within the same directory.

+If no input video path is given, the script will default to webcam input and will output a video "retargeted_webcam.avi"

 There a few modifiable flags within the script to allow for easy usage.
 They are all found at the top of the script file.
 They are all mostly self-explanatory.